timiojomo/Demo-site/README.md

 # Demo-site
-This is is meant to be used for testing out ideas
+This is meant to be used for testing out ideas